CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 }
 ```
 {: file='main.cpp'}
-We can expect the linker to recognise `bar` as an unused external and strip it accordingly.
+Here, we can expect the linker to recognise `bar` as an unused external and strip it accordingly.
 What we can't expect is it to make any of the inferences that would follow: that `i` is never changed, that `%qux` and therefore `baz` becomes inaccessible, that `main` will not never return a value of `42`.
 Further simplification

 This is where **link-time optimisation** (LTO) comes in.